610265158/mobilenetv3_centernet/README.md

 u can check th code in visualization to make it runable, it's simple.

+### model convert for mobile device
+I have carefully processed the postprocess, and it can works within the model, so it could be deployed end to end.

+4.1 MNN

+4.1.1 convert model

+just use the MNN converter, for example:
+`./MNNConvert -f TF --modelFile detector.pb --MNNModel centernet.mnn --bizCode biz  --fp16 1`

+4.1.2 visualization with mnn python wraper

+`python visualization/vis_with_mnn.py --mnn_model centernet.mnn --imgDir 'your image dir'`

+4.2 coreml

+4.2.1 convert

+python tools/converter_to_coreml.py
+4.2.2 visualization with coreml python wraper

+`python visualization/vis_with_coreml.py --coreml_model centernet.mlmodel --imgDir 'your image dir'`

+ps, if you want to do quantization, please do it by yourself.
 ### TODO:
 - [ ] Android project.